-Title 1 Scope and Application R1-1.1 This Rulebook is being issued pursuant to Article 8 of the Act which provides that the Malta Financial Services Authority as the Competent Authority, may publish rules which shall be binding on Company Service Providers.
-R1-1.2 This Rulebook shall apply to Company Service Providers authorised in terms of the Act and Applicants seeking authorisation as CSPs under the Act, as applicable, except for: i.
-Chapter 2, Titles 7 and 8 which shall not apply to Applicants who are individuals; ii.
-Chapter 4, Title 2 which shall apply only to CSPs providing the services of Company Formation, in addition to other requirements which are of general application; and iii.
-Chapter 4, Title 3 which shall apply only to CSPs which act as director or secretary of a company, a partner in a partnership or in a similar position in relation to other legal entities, in addition to other requirements which are of general application; iv.
-Chapter 4, Title 4 which shall apply only to CSPs arranging for another person to act as director or secretary of a company, a partner in a partnership or in a similar position in relation to other legal entities, in addition to other requirements which are of general application; and v.
-Chapter 4, Title 5 which shall apply only to CSPs who are either 'Under threshold Class A CSPs' or 'Under threshold Class B CSPs', in addition to other requirements which are of general application.
-R1-1.3 This Chapter outlines the high-level principles which should guide CSPs in the provision of their activity in or from within Malta.
-R1-1.4 Chapter 2 of this Rulebook outlines the Authorisation requirements and the respective Authorisation process for CSPs.
-R1-1.5 Chapter 3 of this Rulebook outlines the ongoing obligations which CSPs must adhere to.

-R1-1.6 Chapter 4 of this Rulebook provides for:

 - i.
+Chapter 1, Title 2 shall only apply to Restricted Company Service Providers/ Notified Persons; - ii.
+Chapter 2, Titles 7 and 8 which shall not apply to Applicants who are individuals; - Chapter 4, Title 2 which shall apply only to CSPs providing the services of Company Formation, in addition to other requirements which are of general application; - iv.
+Chapter 4, Title 3 which shall apply only to CSPs which act as director or secretary of a company, a partner in a partnership or in a similar position in relation to other legal entities, in addition to other requirements which are of general application; - v.
+Chapter 4, Title 4 which shall apply only to CSPs arranging for another person to act as director or secretary of a company, a partner in a partnership or in a similar position in relation to other legal entities, in addition to other requirements which are of general application; and - vi.
+Chapter 4, Title 5 which shall apply only to CSPs who are either 'Under threshold Class A CSPs' or 'Under threshold

+Class B CSPs', in addition to other requirements which are of general application.

-Supplementary rules for CSPs providing the services of Company Formation: - ii.
-Supplementary rules for CSPs which act as director or secretary of a company, a partner in a partnership or in a similar position in relation to other legal entities; - iii.
-Supplementary Rules for CSPs which arrange for another person to act as director or secretary of a company, a partner in a partnership or in a similar position in relation to other legal entities.
-These rules will apply to the said CSPs: - iv.
-Supplementary Rules which are applicable to CSPs which are 'Under threshold Class A CSPs' or 'Under threshold Class B CSPs'; and - v.
+- R1-4.2 Title 5 of this Chapter outlines the high-level principles which should guide CSPs in the provision of their activity in or from within Malta. - R1-4.3 Chapter 2 of this Rulebook outlines the Authorisation requirements and the respective Authorisation process for CSPs. - R1-4.4 Chapter 3 of this Rulebook outlines the ongoing obligations which CSPs must adhere to. - R1-4.5 Chapter 4 of this Rulebook provides for: - i.
+Supplementary rules for CSPs providing the services of formation of companies or other legal entities; - Supplementary rules for CSPs which act as director or secretary of a company, a partner in a partnership or in a similar position in relation to other legal entities; - Supplementary Rules for CSPs which arrange for another person to act as director or secretary of a company, a partner in a partnership or in a similar position in relation to other legal entities.
+These rules will apply to the said CSPs; - Supplementary Rules which are applicable to CSPs which are 'Under threshold Class A CSPs' or 'Under threshold Class B CSPs'; and - v.
 Supplementary Rules applicable to CSPs which are neither 'Under threshold Class A CSPs' nor 'Under threshold Class B CSPs'.